- ★ Writing Support

 Credits: 1 | Advisory Prerequisites: Upper-level transfer students concurrently enrolled in at least one course for which they write on a regular basis. | Mandatory credit/no credit | May be elected twice for credit

-This course serves transfer and upper-division students who seek support to meet the expectations for writing in upper-level courses, and especially courses that meet LSA’s Upper-Level Writing Requirement.
-It addresses the writing challenges that students bring to the course, thereby providing immediate and direct assistance to upper-division student writers.
-Operating in a workshop and discussion format, it provides an opportunity to identify writing strengths and issues, set personal goals, and practice writing in a collaborative environment.
-The course uses the writing that students produce in other classes as the basis for workshops.
+This course serves transfer and upper-division students who seek support to meet the expectations for writing, and especially in courses that meet LSA’s Upper-Level Writing Requirement.
+Operating on a workshop and discussion format, this course provides an opportunity to identify writing strengths and issues, set personal goals, and practice writing in a collaborative environment.
+Students work with writing they produce in other classes.

 The class will meet weekly for one hour in a seminar format.
 It will primarily use a workshop and discussion format, with occasional and brief direct instruction on specific topics in writing.